krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** I added a couple of tests to my react app.

 **Thoughts:** As my application is ready - right now it's time to test it.

+## Day 59: March 31, 2018

+**Today's Progress:** Planing today with excercies for RxJS & testing my app.

+**Thoughts:** Today I stumbled upon excercies for RxJS basic operators like map, filter or concat.
+Started easy but it is challenging.